 - Vitamin D – As a multifunctional hormone, it can aid numerous biological functions.
 In studies, it was shown to have therapeutic potential for many ocular pathologies.
 In fact, people with a vitamin D deficiency are prone to developing AMD, myopia, and other eye problems.
 That’s why adding it to your diet can protect ocular health and even induce therapeutic properties by easing eye inflammation.

-Lutein is a highly beneficial carotenoid for ocular health.
+Lutein is a highly beneficial carotenoid for your eyes and ocular health.
 Its effects, perks, and concentrations are quite similar to zeaxanthin.
 This makes both of them useful for your vision.
-Since lutein is packed with antioxidants, it can aid with inflammation, enhance vision, and fight free radicals.
+Since lutein is packed with antioxidants, it can aid with inflammation, enhance the vision of your eyes, and fight free radicals.
 All of its benefits make it a valuable component for avoiding or soothing certain eye conditions, such as macular degeneration.

 Even though there isn’t an exact dietary guideline, people can still consume healthy doses of lutein from their meals.
 If they want better zeaxanthin and lutein concentration, then they can focus on supplementation.

-Now that you know what lutein has to offer, you might want to add it to your diet.
+Now that you know what lutein has to offer for your eyes, you might want to add it to your diet.
 But, before you decide to make any changes to your diet, like increasing lutein doses or adding a supplement, consult with a doctor first.
 Make sure that whatever dose you take won’t interfere with your health condition.
 Talking to your doctor should be a top priority.

 Find out Ten Best Foods For Eye Health.